jdryg/dls-schematics/Decoders/Readme.md

 **NOTES**

-1. All the circuits in this category use components from the [1-bit Multi-input Gates](https://github.com/jdryg/dls-schematics/tree/master/1-bit%20Multi-input%20Gates) category.
+1. Some of the circuits in this category use components from the [1-bit Multi-input Gates](https://github.com/jdryg/dls-schematics/tree/master/1-bit%20Multi-input%20Gates) category.
 2. Since the outputs from each circuit are 2<sup>N</sup> independent signals, I could have used 2<sup>N</sup> 1-bit output ports.
 I decided to use a normal 2<sup>N</sup>-bit output port.
 When you componentize the circuits below, the generated component will have 2<sup>N</sup> output pins, since the output port is not a bus.

 ## Table of contents